I love science!

 - just how old life is on Earth, currently thought to be around 3.5 billion

 years, but maybe more; and how did it start;

 - and much more.

-In order to share my enthusiasm, as well as to provide myself with an aide-mémoire, I have put together this site which will discuss and hopefully illuminate all the above subjects … as well as others.
-Granted, it’s pickings of what I find most interesting, but … I hope you will too.
+In order to share my enthusiasm, as well as to provide myself with an aide-mémoire, I have put together this site which will discuss and hopefully illuminate all the above subjects and others.
+Granted, it’s pickings of what I find most interesting, but I hope you will too.